ashfame/facebook-like-thumbnail/readme.txt

 = 0.2 =
 Switched to FB recommended meta tag og:image
-Use featured thumnails if they exist, with a fallback to first image in the post & then the default one Frontpage & Search page uses the default image
+Use featured thumbnails if they exist, with a fallback to first image in the post & then the default one Frontpage & Search page uses the default image
 Added options page to enter default image URL, no more plugin editing required Deleting the plugin via WordPress dashboard will uninstall the saved data in the database